sa404-star/CrossFusionSleepNet/README.md

 This project currently only provides pre-processing code for SleepEDF-20 and SleepEDF-78, and only provides code for sample-wise k-fold cross-validation.
 We will update the code in the future.
 After downloading the datasets, please place them in the folder with the corresponding name in the directory `dataset`.
-You can run the `dataset_prepare.py` to extract events from the original record (.edf)

 ## Reproducibility